project-akri/akri/docs/development.md

     sudo curl https://sh.rustup.rs -sSf | sh -s -- -y --default-toolchain=1.41.0
     cargo version
     ```
+- .NET - the ONVIF broker is written in .NET, which can be installed according to [.NET instructions](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu)

 In order to cross-build containers for both ARM and x64, several tools are leveraged: